faq

 answered.

-⤹ the short version. is it real, or is it?about amige.
+the short version. is it real, or is it?

-amige. is an AI content detector. drop in an image, video, or text and it tells you whether the content is AI-generated, then names the most likely model behind it, like ‘looks like Midjourney v6’.
+amige. is an AI content detector. drop in an image, video, or text and it detects whether content is likely AI-generated or human-made, then names the most likely model behind it, like ‘looks like Midjourney v6’.

 yes. there is a free tier of 3 scans a day, and you can run one without an account. paid plans add higher image and video limits plus unlimited text.